sjwaight/MCW-Cloud-native-applications/Hands-on lab/Before the HOL - Cloud-native applications.md

    ![In this screenshot of a Bash window, az ad sp create-for-rbac --role="Contributor" --scopes="/subscriptions/{id}" --name="Fabmedical-sp-SUFFIX" has been typed and run at the command prompt.
 Service principal information is visible in the window, but at this time, we are unable to capture all of the information in the window.
 Future versions of this course should address this.](media/b4-image39.png "Bash AZ Create RBAC")

-3. To get the service principal object id, type the following command, replacing {appId} with your service principal appId:
+3. To get the Service Principal object id, type the following command, replacing {appId} with your service principal appId:

    ```bash
    az ad sp show --id {appId} --query "{objectId:@.objectId}"